Menu:

 Payment is made upon departure from the desert.

--Prices 'Special Hikes' on request.
+-Prices 'Special Trips' on request.

 Cancellation policy:

-Some background information about our 'hikes':
+Some background information about our 'Trips':

 Wadi Bileh (Billi, Bili, Billy, Belli):

--Most of our 'hikes' take place in Wadi Bileh and the surrounding area.
+-Most of our 'Trips' take place in Wadi Bileh and the surrounding area.
 Wadi Bileh, once a river that carved its way through a fossilized seabed is now a dry valley or ravine.
 In case of exceptionally heavy rainfall, it can happen that its becomes a water course.
 It takes its name from an old Arab tribe, the Bileh, who arrived in Egypt from Saudi Arabia after the Islamic Conquest.

 Prior to the Muslim conquest of Egypt, Egypt was under Greek and Roman influence.